-SYRACUSE, N.Y. - A reinsurer told a federal court in New York on July 16 that an insurer breached a number of reinsurance contracts when it failed to allow the reinsurer to audit certain past billings (Utica Mutual Insurance Company v.
-R&Q Reinsurance Company, No. 14-cv-00699, N.D.
+SYRACUSE, N.Y. - An insurer and its reinsurer told a federal court in New York on Dec.
+15 that they had held a mediation session as ordered by the court, but the case did not settle (Utica Mutual Insurance Company v.
+Century Indemnity Company, No. 13-cv-00995, N.D.
 N.Y.).